nine7nine/Wine-Linux-stuff/README.md

 # Reaper

-An example (app) script.
-This is the script that I use to start Reaper, making use of all of the features from wine, wine-staging and wine-lpa via environment variables.
+An example startup script for starting a wine application..
+In this case, it us the script that I use for Reaper; making use of all of the features from wine, wine-staging and wine-lpa via environment variables.

 # Mutex Tests